 Which brings us very neatly to…

-A marketing agency can help you to up your SEO game using a combination of paid ads and organic strategies to draw more traffic to your site, keep a steady flow of new content coming in, fix technical problems that might prove SEO red flags and generally improve your chances of being recognised by search engines.
+We’re sure you’re aware that a marketing agency can help you to up your SEO game.
+Using a combination of paid ads and organic strategies, agencies can draw more traffic to your site, keep a steady flow of new content coming in, fix technical problems that might prove SEO red flags and generally improve your chances of being recognised by search engines.

 White Hat vs Black Hat